Center for Babies, Toddlers and Families/Early Childhood Center (CBTF/ECC)

-for infants, toddlers and preschool age children with developmental delays and disabilities who have associated behavioral difficulties and young children presenting concerns primarily in their social emotional development.
-Young children referred to the ECC receive relationship-based developmental therapy, phychotherapy and/or behavioral interventions individually, in groups, and in dyadic sessions with their parents or caregivers.
+The CBTF/ECC provides therapeutic intervention for infants, toddlers and preschool age children with developmental delays and disabilities who have associated behavioral difficulties and young children presenting concerns primarily in their social emotional development.
+Young children referred to the ECC receive trauma-informed, relationship-based developmental therapy, psychotherapy and/or behavioral interventions individually, in groups, and in dyadic sessions with their parents or caregivers.

 The Harold Diner Special Care Dentistry Center (SCDC)